-- 1. Purpose and Applicability - A. MPHA has established this grievance procedure in compliance with federal regulations.
+- A. MPHA has established this grievance procedure in compliance with federal regulations.
 The purpose of the procedures is to permit tenants an opportunity for a hearing if the tenant disputes an MPHA action or failure to act under the tenant's lease with MPHA or federal regulations. - B. This grievance procedure applies to individual grievances as defined in Section 2.
-E (1) below, including complaints of a tenant and eviction for cause.
-The grievance procedure shall not apply to lease terminations for: - 1) non-payment of Rent except to dispute the amount of the Rent charged; - 2) any activity that threatens the health or safety of the premises, Tenant Family, other Tenants, neighbors, employees of MPHA or others; - 3) any drug-related criminal activity on or off the premises; - 4) any violent criminal activity on or off the premises; or - 5) any felony conviction. - C. Also, the grievance procedure does not apply to: - 1) disputes between tenants that do not involve MPHA; - 2) class grievances; - 3) grievances intended to initiate or negotiate policy changes; - 4) tenants who are denied a lease add-on because of occupancy standards or because MPHA has place a moratorium upon placing highrise tenants on the Family Housing Unit transfer waiting list; - 5) a tenant who requests a reasonable accommodation or VAWA protection after the Formal Hearing for a lease termination for the purpose of contesting the results of the Formal Hearing, except when MPHA did not properly inform tenant of their right to request the reasonable accommodation or VAWA protection; - 6) the denial of a reasonable accommodation request when MPHA has terminated the lease for any reason under 1 B. 2), 3) 4) and 5) above. - 7) Any claim for monetary damages including but not limited to property or personal injury damages. - 2.
-HUD Requirements - A. MPHA will adopt a grievance procedure affording each Tenant an opportunity for a hearing on a grievance as described above. - B. MPHA shall provide at least 30 days' notice to tenants and resident organizations setting forth proposed changes in the grievance procedure and will provide an opportunity to present written comments.
-MPHA will consider the comments before adopting any grievance procedure changes. - C. MPHA shall furnish a copy of the grievance procedure to each tenant and to resident organizations.
+E 1) below, including complaints of a tenant and eviction for cause.
+The grievance procedure shall not apply to lease terminations for: - 1) non-payment of Rent except to dispute the amount of the Rent charged; - 2) any activity that threatens the health or safety of the premises, Tenant Family, other Tenants, neighbors, employees of MPHA or others; - 3) any drug-related criminal activity on or off the premises; - 4) any violent criminal activity on or off the premises; or - 5) any felony conviction. - C. Also, the grievance procedure does not apply to: - 1) disputes between tenants that do not involve MPHA; - 2) class grievances; - 3) grievances intended to initiate or negotiate policy changes; - 4) tenants who are denied a lease add-on because of occupancy standards or because MPHA has place a moratorium upon placing highrise tenants on the Family Housing Unit transfer waiting list; - 5) a tenant who requests a reasonable accommodation or VAWA protection after the Formal Hearing for a lease termination for the purpose of contesting the results of the Formal Hearing, except when MPHA did not properly inform tenant of their right to request the reasonable accommodation or VAWA protection; - 6) the denial of a reasonable accommodation request when MPHA has terminated the lease for any reason under 1 B. 2), 3) 4) and 5) above. - 7) Any claim for monetary damages including but not limited to property or personal injury damages. - 8) issues that have been previously decided in another grievance hearing, judicial proceeding, quasi-judicial proceeding, or administrative proceeding involving the tenant and MPHA.